boxers-snowman/my-first-repo/README.md

 You can also combine the previous two commands with two && signs like so

-`git add . && git commit -m "commit message here"`
+`git add . && git commit -m "commit message here"` or combine the two like so `git commit -am "commit message here"`

-finally we can push these changes to the repo and see them on github with the following command
+Finally we can push these changes to the repo and see them on github with the following command

 `git push -u origin main` or `git push origin main`